LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 Marketers understand the feelings of those they seek to serve and look to serve them better.
 Aside from the actual need-to-buy category, what we buy isn’t products.
 We buy emotional change.

+Marketing is about gaining trust, showing the people you seek to serve the benefit and advantage in outcomes they can expect from doing business with you.
+It’s being able to speak to people in ways no-one else has.

 What’s your promise?
 What change do you seek to make?
 How are you helping the people you seek to serve move forward through that change?

 How are you [optimizing the perception](https://lukasmurdock.com/perception-optimization/) of it all?